AFREED9BAIG/weather-recommendation/README.md

 # weather-recommendation
-This is a project for creating a weather recommendation system
+This is a project for creating a weather recommendation system using Navie Byes